vshivang7/gearhive/README.md

 ### For Users

-- **AI-powered car search** to quickly find vehicles that match your preferences
+- **AI-powered car search** to quickly find vehicles using image analysis
 - **Browse by make or body type** with interactive carousels and grids
 - **Wishlist cars** to save your favourite cars
 - **Book Test Drives** to test favourite cars